Storm heads for China after shutting down south Taiwan

-TAIPEI Tropical storm Nanmadol headed for China on Monday, losing strength after drenching southern and eastern Taiwan, forcing evacuations, shutting businesses, disrupting transport but causing no major damage.
+TAIPEI Tropical storm Nanmadol headed for China on Monday, losing strength after drenching southern and eastern Taiwan, forcing evacuations, shutting businesses and disrupting transport, but causing no major damage or casualties.

-The storm, downgraded from a typhoon on Monday, was the first of the season to land in Taiwan and killed at least one person.
-By 0600 GMT, its centre had passed over Taiwan and was heading for southern China.
+The storm, downgraded from a typhoon on Monday, was the first of the season to land in Taiwan.
+By 7 a.m.
+British time, its centre had passed over Taiwan and was heading for southern China.

 Taiwan's central weather bureau maintained a heavy rain and strong wind warning for the island, forecasting rainfall in excess of 350 mm in a 24-hour period in the northeast, east and southeast.